Goodbye Mike – one year further on.

 Nomads(4)-“You Must Taking Bus; You Must Going To The Tehran!”(sic)

 Standing by the roadside in the early morning, a short distance from the Turkey/Iran border post, attempting to avoid the intermittent rain which had followed us across the border, we were joined after some time by an Israeli hitchhiker who had just crossed from Turkey, following the opening of the border in the morning.
-(The border was closed at night – see Nomads 3) After what seemed like a long wait, a German VW camper pulled up and offered us all a lift to Tehran.
+(The border being closed at night, as I said above. ) After what seemed like a long wait, a German VW camper pulled up and offered us all a lift to Tehran.

-Their van unfortunately broke down just after the first town, and the couple driving reluctantly decided to abandon their journey – although the journey we then had to Tehran, as a result, was probably the more eventful for that.
+The van unfortunately broke down just after the first town, and the friendly couple driving decided reluctantly to abandon their journey – although the journey we then had to Tehran, as a result, was probably the more eventful for that.

 English language newspaper from late October 1978